-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 Establish the point of view within the first two paragraphs of your story.

-And above all, don’t change your point of view.
-If you do, you’ll threaten your reader’s trust and could fracture the architecture of your story.
+And above all, don't change your point of view.
+If you do, it creates a jarring experience for the reader and you'll threaten your reader's trust.
+You could even fracture the architecture of your story.

-That being said, I recently finished a 7,000 page novel called Worm which uses two point of views—first person with interludes of third-person limited—very effectively.
-By the way, if you’re looking for a novel to read over the next two to six months, I highly recommend it (here’s the link to read for free online).
+That being said, as long as you're consistent, you can sometimes get away with using multiple POV types.
+This isn't easy and isn't recommended, but for example, one of my favorite stories, a 7,000 page web serial called Worm, uses two point of views—first person with interludes of third-person limited—very effectively.
+(By the way, if you're looking for a novel to read over the next two to six months, I highly recommend it—here's the link to read for free online.)
 The first time the author switched point of views, he nearly lost my trust.
 However, he kept this dual-POV consistent over 7,000 pages and made it work.

 Whatever point of view choices you make, be consistent.
+Your readers will thank you!

+Now, let's go into detail on each of the four narrative perspective types, their best practices, and mistakes to avoid.

 First Person Point of View

-In first person point of view, the narrator is in the story and relating the events he or she is personally experiencing.
+In first person point of view, the narrator is in the story and telling the events he or she is personally experiencing.

+The simplest way to understand first person is that the narrative will use first-person pronouns like I, me, and my.

-First person point of view example:
+Here's a first person point of view example from Herman Melville's Moby Dick:

 Call me Ishmael.
-Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
+Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world

-First person point of view is one of the most common POVs in fiction.
-If you haven’t read a book in first person point of view, you haven’t been reading.
+First person narrative perspective is one of the most common POVs in fiction.
+If you haven't read a book in first person point of view, you haven't been reading.

-What makes this point of view interesting, and challenging, is that all of the events in the story are filtered through the narrator and explained in his or her own unique voice.
-This means first person narrative is both biased and incomplete.
+What makes this point of view interesting, and challenging, is that all of the events in the story are filtered through the narrator and explained in his or her own unique narrative voice.

-First person narrative is unique to writing
+First Person Narrative is Unique to Writing

-There’s no such thing as first person in film or theater—although voiceovers and mockumentary interviews like the ones in The Office and Modern Family provide a level of first person narrative in third person film and television.
+There's no such thing as first person in film or theater—although voiceovers and mockumentary interviews like the ones in The Office and Modern Family provide a level of first person narrative in third person perspective film and television.

 In fact, the very first novels were written in first person, modeled after popular journals and autobiographies.

-First person point of view is limited
+First Person Point of View is Limited

-First person narrators cannot be everywhere at once and thus cannot get all sides of the story.
-They are telling their story, not necessarily the story.
+First person narrators are narrated from a single character's perspective at a time.
+They cannot be everywhere at once and thus cannot get all sides of the story.

-First person point of view is biased
+First Person Point of View is Biased

 In first person novels, the reader almost always sympathizes with a first person narrator, even if the narrator is an anti-hero with major flaws.